tmux-python/tmuxp/README.rst

   sessions, windows and panes for good and evil purposes.
 - CLI tmux session manager, similar to `teamocil`_ and `tmuxinator`_, with support for YAML, JSON and python dicts.

-Have a feature suggestion, bug,  or need help? `Post an issue`_.

 Get started
 -----------